kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 ### §29.81   Landing distance: Category A.

-The horizontal distance required to land and come to a complete stop (or to a speed of approximately 3 knots for water landings) from a point 50 ft above the landing surface must be determined from the approach and landing paths established in accordance with §29.79.
+The horizontal distance required to land and come to a complete stop (or to a speed of approximately 3 knots for water landings) from a point 50 ft above the landing surface must be determined from the approach and landing paths established in accordance with [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.79   Landing: Category A.|§29.79]].

 \[Doc.
 No. 24802, 64 FR 45338, Aug.
 19, 1999\]